Smartbabbe/CSS-practice/README.md

-# CSS_assignment2_stutern
+# CSS practice

+This is a basic css practice project showing the use of borders, colors, etc

-Link to deployed page - https://smartbabbe.github.io/CSS_assignment2_stutern/
+Link to deployed page - https://smartbabbe.github.io/CSS-practice/